 Cape Malay Boeber - This luscious, comforting milk pudding is prepared with sago, vermicelli, sultanas and roasted almonds, and flavoured with cardamom, cinnamon and vanilla

-A unique Pan-African restaurant in the heart of Cape Town, offering a set 14-Course Cape Malay and African menu that will ‘transport you from Table Mountain to Timbuktu.’
+A unique Pan-African restaurant in the heart of Cape Town, offering a set 14-Course Cape Malay and African menu that will ‘transport you and your guests from Table Mountain to Timbuktu.’
 This award-winning culinary experience is accompanied by unique interactive traditional entertainment.